-Your brain is comprised of the conscious mind (approximately 5% of its power) and the subconscious mind (roughly 95%).
-Your subconscious mind is probably 1,000x more powerful than the conscious mind.
+Your brain is comprised of the conscious mind (approximately 5% of its power) and the unconscious mind (roughly 95%).
+Your unconscious mind is probably 1,000x more powerful than the conscious mind.
 It runs all of your bodily functions.
 Think about it…you don’t have to remind yourself to breathe, to swallow, to digest your food, or to process toxins out of your body.
-The subconscious is always running, taking care of these things.
+The unconscious is always running, taking care of these things.

-An important thing to understand about your subconscious mind is that it’s like a computer.
+An important thing to understand about your unconscious mind is that it’s like a computer.
 It contains all the programming that makes up who you are and how you show up in life.
 And like a computer, it does not judge what information is uploaded.
 It accepts and lets in all information.
-(Remember this, it’s very important, and I will discuss this more later).
+(Remember this; it’s very important, and I will discuss this more later).

-Your subconscious mind is always awake.
+Your unconscious mind is always awake.
 It takes in everything you have ever heard, experienced, witnessed, and seen (even things in your peripheral vision!).
 This is why it’s not a great idea to watch alarming news or scary movies before going to bed.
-You are uploading to your subconscious mind.
+You are unconscious to your unconscious mind.
 In fact, what you watch and listen to, who you talk to, and the frequency that you tune in to, affects your conscious mind and creates programs that you are not even aware of!
 So be aware of what you allow in.

 Most of the challenges with our programming stem from childhood.
 Sure, watching alarming TV news can aggravate anxiety, but there is typically a root for that going way back to when you were young.